-Beth Alison Maloney, J.D. consults nationwide on cases involving medically complex children including child protection matters, custody disputes between parents, and schools withholding necessary educational services.
-When the government seeks custody of medically complex children due to doctors alleging “Medical Child Abuse” and “Munchausen by Proxy,” she is the expert to whom many parents turn.
-These claims are generally made against the mothers of very sick children.
-Beth addresses these situations through her depth of experience with both the legal process and the medical system.
-She believes parents need supportive coaching through the process to avoid doing or saying things that inadvertently make their situation worse.
-Parents tend to try to explain away whatever they think the government’s concerns may be without fully understanding the concerns and the ramifications.
-Believing they “have nothing to hide,” parents sign releases, make statements, attend meetings, and willingly open up their lives to scrutiny.
-These actions, coupled with the “group think” of those determined to prosecute, lead to a storm of false allegations, skewered court proceedings, and heartbreaking results.
-It is crucial that families obtain appropriate guidance at the earliest point in time to avoid the devastation of a child protection proceeding.
+Beth Alison Maloney, Esq. aggressively works nationwide with parents who are falsely accused of medical child abuse, shaken baby syndrome, or intentionally inflicting accidental injuries.
+Drawing upon her depth of experience with both the legal process and the medical system, she offers parents clear direction from the outset about how best to interact with their accusers.
+Without that support, parents inadvertently do and say things that make their situation worse.
+Believing they “have nothing to hide,” they sign releases, make statements, give interviews, attend meetings, and willingly open up their lives to scrutiny.
+These actions, coupled with the “group think” of those determined to prosecute, often lead to a storm of false allegations, skewered court proceedings, and heartbreaking results.
+It is crucial that families obtain appropriate guidance at the earliest point in time to help avoid the devastation of a child protection action, and the criminal proceedings that may follow.
+Attorney Maloney can be engaged to associate with local counsel.
+Her approach is to anticipate—not wait—and proactively shape correspondence, develop court filings, and contribute to a winning strategy.

 DISCLAIMER: Beth Maloney consults on legal cases nationwide.
 She offers information and recommendations that are not state-specific, but apply generally to cases across the country.
 Whenever parents are embroiled in court proceedings, they should obtain counsel who is duly admitted to practice in the pertinent jurisdiction.
 An attorney client relationship is not formed by virtue of any information on this website and can only be created by formal engagement, confirmed in writing.
 Ms. Maloney is admitted in California and Maine.